 Rooms with south-facing windows can be unbearably hot in the summer.
-If closing the curtain and blinds just isn’t doing the trick, try temporarily repurposing a car window shade or sun shade for the room by placing it in the window.
+If closing the curtain and blinds just isn’t doing the trick, try temporarily repurposing a car window shade or investing in a purpose-built indoor window shade.
 Be careful that you place the sun shade flat.
 Fanfolding in the shade may concentrate the reflected rays and create a solar cooker effect – not good.
 Check the safety instructions on the product or get advice when purchasing the sun shade before using to check it’s safe to use in the home as well as the car.

 It’s best to open doors and windows first thing in the morning and late afternoon – basically after the hottest part of the day has been and gone.
 The trick is to keep air moving through your home.
 Did you know that moving air is cooler than still air?
 Basically think of a breeze moving through your home.
 To do this, make sure you have windows open at opposite ends of your home with the doors open in between.
 This will create a draft and allow air to move freely through your home.

 If you find flies and mosquitos are getting in, invest in a net that will cover door frames or windows.